mrdmnd/portunus/README.md

 [![Build Status](https://travis-ci.org/mrdmnd/policygen.svg?branch=master)](https://travis-ci.org/mrdmnd/policygen)
 # PolicyGen

-PolicyGen is a tool for discovering optimal character control policies in World of Warcraft.
-We compute an optimal control policy through the use of simulation and deep reinforcement learning.
+PolicyGen is a tool for learning optimal character control policies in World of Warcraft through the use of simulation and deep reinforcement learning.

 ## Background